SimonGZ/jumpcut/README.md

 ## Changelog

+- 0.7.3: Adding new metadata fmt support for arbitrary dialogue margins.
 - 0.7.2: Fixing parser bug where any word ending in "to:" became a transition.
 - 0.7.1: Improving documentation.
 - 0.7.0: Initial public release.
 Supports FDX, HTML, and JSON output.